 The Master’s Review Committee (MRC) reviews the progress of first year graduate students at the end of the Spring quarter of the first year.
 The MRC decides whether students can continue towards a PhD or not.
 This review, if needed, continues throughout the second year.
 A final decision must be made before the start of the third year at the latest and will be based on an evaluation of the comprehensive record of the student.

 The Master’s Review includes the performance in the 4 Master’s Review Exams (MRE).
-These MRE’s are integrated with the final exams of the four corresponding first year graduate courses: Phys 524 (in the autumn), Phys 514 and Phys 518 (in winter), Phys 505 (in spring).
+These MRE exams are integrated with the final exams of the four corresponding first year graduate courses: Phys 524 (in the autumn), Phys 514 and Phys 518 (in winter), Phys 505 (in spring).
 The exams are written and graded by the course instructors and the exam committee.
 These final exams test the doctoral candidate’s competency across a broad spectrum of core subjects.

 Students who pass all four MRE’s automatically pass the Master’s Review.
-A significant fraction of the first year graduate students therefore passes the Master Review automatically as early as the start of their first year Summer Quarter.
+A significant fraction of the first year graduate students therefore pass the Master Review automatically as early as the start of their first year Summer Quarter.

 Students who pass three of the four final exams can pass the Master’s Review as early as the Fall of their second year based on a strong comprehensive record (typically strong research and strong class grades).